leanprover-community/blog/posts/month-in-mathlib-may-2024.md

   * After an important effort by Joël Riou, derived categories of abelian categories and their triangulated structure are now in Mathlib since [PR #11806](https://github.com/leanprover-community/mathlib4/pull/11806).
 Using the triangulated structure on the homotopy category of an abelian categories (which was already obtained during the [Liquid Tensor Experiment](https://leanprover-community.github.io/blog/posts/lte-final/)), this essentially follows from the localization theorem for triangulated categories [PR #11786](https://github.com/leanprover-community/mathlib4/pull/11786).
 Derived categories shall soon have more applications inside mathlib, thanks to the formalization of total derived functors [PR #12788](https://github.com/leanprover-community/mathlib4/pull/12788) and t-structures [PR #12619](https://github.com/leanprover-community/mathlib4/pull/12619).

 * Combinatorics
-  * Thanks to the reviews by Thomas Bloom, a long list of two years old PRs by Yaël Dillies and Bhavik Mehta culminating in Roth's theorem on arithmetic progressions was finally merged:
+  * Thanks to the reviews by Thomas Bloom, a long sequence of three years old material by Yaël Dillies and Bhavik Mehta culminating in Roth's theorem on arithmetic progressions was finally merged:
     * [PR #12526](https://github.com/leanprover-community/mathlib4/pull/12526) defines locally linear graphs, [PR #12570](https://github.com/leanprover-community/mathlib4/pull/12570) constructs such graphs from a set of specified triangles respecting some conditions, [PR #12523](https://github.com/leanprover-community/mathlib4/pull/12523) uses that construction to deduce the Triangle removal lemma from the Regularity lemma.
     * [PR #12701](https://github.com/leanprover-community/mathlib4/pull/12701) redefines sets without arithmetic progressions of length 3 (aka 3AP-free sets) so that they behave correctly in characteristic two.
 [PR #12546](https://github.com/leanprover-community/mathlib4/pull/12546) refactors Freiman homomorphisms and isomorphisms from a bundled design to unbundled predicates.
 This makes them much easier to use.
 [PR #12551](https://github.com/leanprover-community/mathlib4/pull/12551) then proves the no wrap-around principle stating that additive structure in sets is independent of the ambient group so long as torsion is much bigger than the diameter of the sets.
     * Building up on thoses two series of PRs, [PR #13074](https://github.com/leanprover-community/mathlib4/pull/13074) defines corners and corner-free set and [PR #9000](https://github.com/leanprover-community/mathlib4/pull/9000) finally proves the Corners theorem and Roth's theorem.
 They respectively state that a corner-free set in `[N] × [N]` and a 3AP-free set in `[N]` have vanishingly small density as `N` goes to infinity.